-Points are divided into blocks such that each processor is responsible for all blocks in a simple decomposition illustrated in the figure 6 (left).
-This also illustrates the initial computation, where to respect symmetry, we calculate half the $D(\alpha,\beta)$ using the same criterion used in Dryad-LINQ implementation:
+MPI as well.
+Points are divided into blocks such that each processor is responsible for all blocks in a simple decomposition illustrated in the figure 6.
+This also illustrates the initial computation, where to respect symmetry, we calculate half the $D(\alpha,\beta)$ using the same criterion used in Hadoop implementation: